• Skip to primary navigation

 Jump to Recipe

-This is a traditional style Instant Pot Stuffing recipe.
-The popular Holiday side dish, also referred to as dressing (though we have always called it stuffing!) made in the electric pressure cooker, is delicious and customizable.
-Add your favorite ingredients to make this the best Thanksgiving side dish recipe, or for any occasion!
+Instant Pot Stuffing is a traditional style dressing recipe.
+The popular Holiday side dish, also referred to as dressing, made in the electric pressure cooker, is delicious and customizable.
+Add your favorite ingredients to make this the best pressure cooker stuffing as a Thanksgiving side dish recipe, or for any occasion!

 Instant Pot Stuffing

 I am picky about my Thanksgiving Holiday stuffing.
-I like it moist, but not mushy, and I do not like a dry stuffing!
+I like it moist, but not mushy.
+I don't like a dry stuffing!
 I call those croutons!
-I found a method that gives me my stuffing wish list, and saves me space in the oven for the turkey!
+I found a method that gives me my stuffing wish list, and saves space in the oven for the turkey!

-Making Instant Pot Stuffing is a great solution to the oven space thing, but it also makes for a stuffing that doesn’t get dried out in the oven.
+Making Instant Pot Stuffing is a great solution to the oven space issue, but it also makes for a stuffing that doesn't get dried out in the oven.

 It actually turns out to be a perfect consistency.
 I like to add gravy to mine after I dish it up and let it get all gooey and even more yummy!